seihan/feetback_app/README.md

 Due to the high price of this product, only the necessary functions were researched.
 The hcidump of the original app was evaluated for this purpose.
 The connection setup and the start/stop commands for notify are known.
 No try and error attempt was made due to the risk of bricking the device

-The exact transmission protocol is unknown.
-About 80% of the incoming values cannot be interpreted.
-The detected sensor values are in a narrow range.
+The original transmission protocol is unknown.
+About 80% of the incoming values cannot be used, because of their static behavior.
+This means  The detected sensor values are in a narrow range.
 In addition, a change in the value range appears to occur from a certain pressure.
 This jump has not yet been systematically recorded and interpreted.
 Any help on this topic is very welcome.

 ## Code Details